yan-braslavsky/my-resume-site/README.md

 ## Deployed Version

-You can view the deployed version of this project on GitHub Pages: [my-resume-site](https://yan-braslavsky.github.io/my-resume-site/)
+You can view the deployed version of this project on GitHub Pages: [Resume Webpage](http:www.yanbraslavsky.com)